Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/network-faults/outage/recipes/read-patch-outage/README.md

-# Mixed(Read & Patch) workload with network outage
+# Mixed(Read & Patch) workload with network outage with Multi-Master

-This recipe encapsulates a read and patch workload that executes for 20-25 minutes.
+This recipe encapsulates a mixed workload consisting of both read and patch operations that execute for 20-25 minutes.
 Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the specified region.
-The client/SDK detects the outage, marks the region as unavailable for reads and retries the read requests on the next available region.
-The client/SDK also marks the region as unavailable for writes and retries the patch operations on the next available region if "Multi-region Writes" is enabled for the account.
-For accounts with "Multi-region Writes" is disabled the patch operations fail.
-Once the packet drops end, approximately in 5 minutes, all the requests get routed to the primary region.
+The client/SDK detects the outage, marks the region as unavailable for reads and writes, and routes both the read and write requests to the next available region.

 ## Recipe definition